rabi-fei/Soft-Queries-on-Uncertain-KG/README.md

-# EFO<sub>k</sub>-CQA: Towards Knowledge Graph Complex Query Answering beyond Set Operation
+# Extending Complex Logical Queries on Uncertain Knowledge Graph

-This repository is for implementation for the paper "Soft Reasoning on Uncertain Knowledge Graphs".
+This repository is the implementation for the paper "Extending Complex Logical Queries on Uncertain Knowledge Graph".